 “When it boils down to it, I essentially wanted the truck to cruise around in on weekends,” Andrew says.
 “I knew right away I wouldn’t be able to check the truck into a shop and pick it up when everything was complete, so I had to work in phases.
 The first stage was getting all the suspension and sheetmetal work done.
 When all that was done, I planned on taking the truck back home to sit on the sidelines for a bit while I saved up more money for another round of work.”

-Tre5 is definitely not a new name in the game, and Andrew was right to have all confidence in the world that his C10 would be treated right.
+Andrew was right to have all confidence in the world that his C10 would be treated right.

 To get the truck down to a more respectable ride height, Porterbuilt front and rear drop- member kits were worked into the factory frame.
 The chassis was also equipped with a PB anti-sway bar for the most stable ride quality possible.
 Ridetech coilovers were then introduced at each corner to provide high performance suspension response.
 The truck not only has a killer stance, but it also has the agility to back up its aggressive street shark appearance.
 To better promote the balance of good looks and high function, Andrew selected a set of 20-inch Intro Vista II billet wheels, as well as a solid braking system upgrade in the way of CPP front and rear big brake kits.
-Tre5 really has cooked up an all-encompassing chassis package for Andrew to take full advantage of wherever he very well pleases—from the streets to the track.
+They really has cooked up an all-encompassing chassis package for Andrew to take full advantage of wherever he very well pleases—from the streets to the track.

-During the first round with Tre5, Jeremy and Hector also addressed the sheetmetal work needed to get the truck ready to finish in the near-enough future.
+During the first round with Jeremy and Hector also addressed the sheetmetal work needed to get the truck ready to finish in the near-enough future.
 Given the truck’s lower ride height, the guys needed to rework the rear tubs and bed floor by raising both to create enough room for the rear suspension to perform at optimal performance.
 To follow the trend at working with purveyors of true craftsmanship, Andrew looked to IKandy paintworks to spray the PPG Silver base and clear down to create a slick yet understated appearance to the truck’s surface.
 With help from quality bodywork and new smoothie-style bumpers, and the C10’s exterior was left at an impressively subdued style that is equally as attention grabbing as any crazy graphic scheme or over-the-top modifications.
 “Mean and clean” is definitely the theme Andrew was going for, and the entire picture was steadily starting to come into focus.

 With the suspension package and exterior work well on track, the engine bay and interior space were the next items to be addressed.
 As far as the engine, Andrew was going for something reliable yet powerful.
 A 2008 LS3 crate engine was a natural shoe-in for his truck, as it delivers wellrounded perfection in both categories.
 The engine was outfitted with custom headers and a premium exhaust system to allow for maximum breathing abilities, and it has also been properly dressed and polished to match its impressively clean surroundings underneath the hood.
 The shiny engine bay has been finished enough to surely earn points from truck show judges, and the LS3 is rated to pump out 430hp with the reliability to run on a daily basis whenever Andrew chooses to extend his seat time straight through the weekend.